The Dell P2419H is a gorgeous ultra-slim monitor with rich connectivity and full ergonomic support.

 You can also install the Dell Display Manager software and use the Easy Arrange desktop app to create different screen layouts for multi-tasking.

 The design and connectivity of the Dell P2419H are its main selling points since everything else we’ve discussed so far is available in much cheaper models.

-Lastly, the monitor boasts diverse connectivity options with a DisplayPort 1.2, an HDMI 1.4, a VGA, two USB 2.0 ports, two USB 3.0 ports, and a headphones jack.
+Lastly, the monitor boasts diverse connectivity options with DisplayPort 1.2, HDMI 1.4, VGA, two USB 2.0 ports, and two USB 3.0 ports.